 New York State transforms into a patchwork of luscious red, orange, and yellow foliage in the fall, but the magic won’t last long!
 To help you plan your fall getaway, here's a look at where to see beautiful foliage from the Catskills to Long Island, Adirondacks to the Finger Lakes, and all across New York State throughout the colorful season.

 Editor’s Note: Peak times are approximations based on prior years' fall foliage reports, and fluctuations may occur.
-For the most up to date information for the 2022 season, sign up to receive our weekly Fall Foliage newsletter for a look at current conditions and check our reports starting September 14 before planning your trip.
+For the most up to date information for the 2023 season, sign up to receive our weekly Fall Foliage newsletter for a look at current conditions and check our reports starting in September before planning your trip.

 The change in color from the bright greens of summer to the brilliant hues of fall follows a predictable pattern across the state.
 Historically, it begins high in the Adirondack and Catskill mountains in early September, and spreads out and down across the hills and valleys of the state, ending with peak foliage on Long Island and in New York City in mid-November.
 It takes about two weeks for the color to complete its cycle in any given area, with peak brilliance lasting three to four days in any one spot.